ga-wdi-boston/rails-activerecord-one-to-many/README.md

 tables from the previous training.
 What would the foreign key be?
 Where would it be stored?
 What would the names of the foreign keys be?

+### Demo: Album and Songs

+Watch as we make a relationship for Album and Songs.

 ### Lab: Table relationships

 Now, take some time to diagram the database schema for `people`, `cities`, and `pets`.
 Where are foreign keys stored?
 What are the names of the foreign key columns?

-### Demo: Album and Songs

-Watch as we make a relationship for Album and Songs.

-### Code along: Person and Pet
+### Discussion: Person and Pet

 We'll look at the relationship between `Person` and `Pet`.